todogroup/ospology/BoF/README.md

 - [KubeCon + CloudNativeCon India 2024](https://events.linuxfoundation.org/kubecon-cloudnativecon-india/program/experiences/#open-source-program-office-bof)
 - 2025 List - Coming Soon

-> If you are part of a Open Source Project or Foundation that made use of this framework and wish to be listed as adopter, please open a PR and edit this section of the README.md file
+> If you are part of an Open Source Project or Foundation that made use of this framework and wish to be listed as adopter, please open a PR and edit this section of the README.md file

 # Templates